gWeiXP/PPCap/README.md

 * `--teststyle`, the desired style

 Apologies, we noticed that there are some absolute paths in the code that need to be modified to match the file paths on your device.
+* The paths like "/home/liwc/wxp/refercode/GeDi_Final/PPL/LM_ro" in `utils.py eval_ppl()` : we have uploaded the `PPL` folder to this project.
+* The paths like "/home/liwc/wxp/dataset/MSCOCO/train2014/" in `utils.py ClipCocoDataset()` : you may need to modify the code so that `filename` obtains the paths of images on your device.
+* The paths ""/home/liwc/wxp/refercode/DataTestProcess/bert-base-uncased/vocab.txt"" in `utils.py eval_acc()` : we have uploaded the `bert-base-uncased` folder to this project.

 ## Datasets and trained models
 * Download the processed dataset and trained models from [Baidu Netdisk](https://pan.baidu.com/s/1rBb8-4_lp2IfxJkEO0MmmA). the extracted code is 'zp8c'.
 The 'classifier' folder needs to be placed in the current directory.